-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 211 Failure to deliver timely nursing care due to insufficient nursing levels may lead to harm to patients nurse staffing levels during periods of 4 - AgreedRisk/ Actions In Place Corporate 30/06/2018 12 9 Karen Dunderdal e Risk title and description reviewed 25/718 Kara Blackwell 707 Failure to comply with equality, diversity and inclusion standards for services leads to poor experience for patients causing increased complaints Trust arrangements regarding equality, 4 - AgreedRisk/ Actions In Place Corporate 30/09/2018 9 4 26/11/2017 Louise Ludgrove And Reviewed description and current score to remain the same.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 211 Failure to deliver timely nursing care due to insufficient nursing levels may lead to harm to patients Failure to ensure safe nurse staffing levels during periods of excessive demand and pressure as recommended by the safer nursing care tool which could result in poor experience and an increase in avoidable harms 4 - AgreedRisk/ Actions In Place Corporate 30/06/2018 12 9 23/02/2018 Karen Dunderdal e Trust Board Risk title and description reviewed Kara Blackwell 707 Failure to comply with equality, diversity and inclusion standards for services leads to poor experience for patients causing increased complaints A gap analysis of the Trust arrangements regarding equality, diversity and inclusion highlighted significant gaps in provision, monitoring and reporting.
+The risk to the organisation is: - Users of the services will have a poor/inequitable experience - Staff could receive inequitable treatment and opportunity - The Trust fails to meet its statutory obligations under the Race Equality Act and other legislation AgreedRisk/ Actions In Place Corporate 30/09/2018 9 4 26/11/2017 Louise Ludgrove And Reviewed description and current score to remain the same.
 25/07/2018 Louise Ludgrove

-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By Inaccuracies within ESR does not allow correct training figures to be supplied to the division which is a risk to reported data that the Division appears incompliant with mandatory training ESR is not updated timely with training records.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 1321 ESR is not updated timely with training records.
 ESR has wrong mandatory requirement attached to wrong people.
 2 - Escalated Risk (Pending) Medicine And Long Term Conditi 22/05/18 15 4 04/08/18 Louise Ludgrove Action assigned to Head of Governance at June 2018 RMC to update risk to reflect potential cross divisional impact.
 Action redirected to the Corporate Governance Manager who will liaise with ESR lead to ensure the risk is appropriately structured.
-05/07/18 Sharon Thomas No available training within the Trust for medical equipment leading to a potential risk that the Division cannot evidence staff have had or provide relevant equipment training to new staff or those that training has lapsed.
-2 - Escalated Risk (Pending) Medicine And Long Term Conditi / / 15 4 // Daren Fradgley / / Robustness of data quality. to local and national 4 - AgreedRisk/ Actions In Place Corporate 30/06/2018 12 8 Daren Fradgley Review of risk mitigation action plan 30/06/2016 Russell Caldicott
+05/07/18 Sharon Thomas the trust.
+No further 2 - Escalated Risk (Pending) Medicine And Long Term Conditi 11 15 4 Daren Fradgley 11 210 If data quality is not robust then information provided to local and national bodies may misinform.
+This could impact on the view taken of our performance by our regulator leading to potential reputational damage and loss of income.
+4 - AgreedRisk/ Actions In Place Corporate 30/06/2018 12 8 Daren Fradgley Performan ce Finance And Invest Review of risk mitigation action plan Russell Caldicott